 The Group has certain exposure to foreign currency risk as most of its business transactions, assets and liabilities are principally denominated in Hong Kong dollars, Australian dollars ("AUD"), British pound ("GBP") and United States dollars ("USD").
 The Group currently does not have a foreign currency hedging policy in respect of foreign currency transactions, assets and liabilities.
 The Group monitors its foreign currency exposure closely and will consider hedging significant foreign currency exposure should the need arise.
-The directors do not expect significant foreign exchange risk arising from USD denominated items in view of the Hong Kong dollar pegged system to the USD.
+The directors do not expect significant foreign currency risk arising from USD denominated items in view of the Hong Kong dollar pegged system to the USD.

-At 31 December 2022, if the Hong Kong dollar had weakened 5 per cent against the AUD with all other variables held constant, consolidated loss after tax for the year would have been approximately HK\$786,000 lower (2021: consolidated profit after tax for the year would have been approximately HK\$37,000 higher), arising mainly as a result of the foreign exchange gains on other receivables and bank balances denominated in AUD.
-If the Hong Kong dollar had strengthened 5 per cent against the AUD with all other variables held constant, consolidated loss after tax for the year would have been approximately HK\$786,000 higher (2021: consolidated loss after tax for the year would have been approximately HK\$786,000 higher (2021: consolidated profit after tax for the year would have been approximately HK\$786,000 higher (2021: consolidated profit after tax for the year would have been approximately HK\$786,000 higher (2021: consolidated profit after tax for the year would have been approximately HK\$786,000 higher (2021: consolidated profit after tax for the year would have been approximately HK\$786,000 higher (2021: consolidated profit after tax for the year would have been approximately HK\$37,000 lower), arising mainly as a result of the foreign exchange losses on other receivables and bank balances denominated in AUD.
+At 31 December 2023, if the Hong Kong dollar had weakened 5 per cent against the AUD with all other variables held constant, consolidated loss after tax for the year would have been approximately HK\$181,000 (2022: HK\$786,000) lower, arising mainly as a result of the foreign exchange gains on other receivables and bank balances denominated in AUD.
+If the Hong Kong dollar had strengthened 5 per cent against the AUD with all other variables held constant, consolidated loss after tax for the year would have been approximately HK\$181,000 (2022: HK\$786,000) higher, arising mainly as a result of the foreign exchange losses on other receivables and bank balances denominated in AUD.

-At 31 December 2022, if the Hong Kong dollar had weakened 5 per cent against the GBP with all other variables held constant, consolidated loss after tax for the year would have been approximately HK\$13,916,000 lower (2021: consolidated profit after tax for the year would have been approximately HK\$22,939,000 higher), arising mainly as a result of the foreign exchange gains on financial assets at FVTPL denominated in GBP.
-If the Hong Kong dollar had strengthened 5 per cent against the GBP with all other variables held constant, consolidated loss after tax for the year would have been approximately HK\$13,916,000 higher (2021: consolidated profit after tax for the year would have been approximately HK\$13,916,000 higher (2021: consolidated profit after tax for the year would have been approximately HK\$22,939,000 lower), arising mainly as a result of the foreign exchange losses on financial assets at FVTPL denominated in GBP.
+At 31 December 2023, if the Hong Kong dollar had weakened 5 per cent against the GBP with all other variables held constant, consolidated loss after tax for the year would have been approximately HK\$5,197,000 (2022: HK\$13,916,000) lower, arising mainly as a result of the foreign exchange gains on financial assets at FVTPL denominated in GBP.
+If the Hong Kong dollar had strengthened 5 per cent against the GBP with all other variables held constant, consolidated loss after tax for the year would have been approximately HK\$5,197,000 (2022: HK\$13,916,000) higher, arising mainly as a result of the foreign exchange losses on financial assets at FVTPL denominated in GBP.